Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 Choose one of the below options to reboot worker nodes:

-- To manually reboot the nodes follow the [Reboot NCNs manually](../../node_management/Reboot_NCNs_manual.md#ncn-worker-nodes) for all nodes where the firmware was updated.
+- To manually reboot the nodes follow the [Reboot NCNs manually](../../node_management/Reboot_NCNs_manual.md#ncn-worker-nodes) procedure for all nodes where the firmware was updated.
-- To use IUF to reboot the nodes, follow the [Reboot NCNs with IUF](../../node_management/Reboot_NCNs_iuf.md#ncn-worker-nodes) for all nodes where the firmware was updated.
+- To use IUF to reboot the nodes, follow the [Reboot NCNs with IUF](../../node_management/Reboot_NCNs_iuf.md#12-ncn-worker-nodes) procedure for all nodes where the firmware was updated.

 Once this step has completed: